Applying for special consideration

 The Special Consideration Panel members meet on Monday, two weeks prior to the commencement of second semester.

-Notification will be emailed by the Wednesday, two weeks prior to the commencement of second semester.
+Notification will be emailed by the Wednesday, two weeks prior to the commencement of the second semester.

 Please note: if applying for second semester entry please apply for your course online via the “APPLY – FIND OUT HOW” button, (please search for your course in the course finder to reach the appropriate “APPLY – FIND OUT HOW” page).